Antonio Area Freeway System

 Loop 410 will help eliminate the bottleneck in that area.
 Since

-the existing exit for SH 151 on southbound Loop 410 will be removed,
+the existing exit for SH 151 on southbound Loop 410 has been removed,

-the access road flyover on southbound Loop 410 at Military will allow
+the access road flyover on southbound Loop 410 at Military allows

 traffic headed to eastbound SH 151 as well as accessing the commercial